 A custom map object is implemented as a group which inherits from CkArrayMap and defines these virtual methods:

 '''

 class CkArrayMap : public Group {

 public:

 // ...

+(continues on next page)

 '''

 11 At present, this optimizes broadcasts to not save old messages for immigrating chares.

 12 This can enable a slightly faster default mapping scheme.